 Evaluation of the Model

 The average coherence score for the 11-topic model was 0.483 which was low compared to the 0.52 benchmark for very unstructured datasets set out in Röder et al (2015).
 Coherence is a relative measure to help select a model and compare topics to one another and not generally indicative of whether a model is useful or should be discarded.
 However, we did get a good impression of how coherence scores measured meaningful deviation within a topic by reading samples from the 2,100 most representative reviews.
 Topics with low coherence scores that were described as inconsistent included more reviews that had little or nothing to do with the subjects most frequently being discussed in their most representative reviews.
-Coherence gave us an idea of the diversity of meaningful contexts in which the key-words in a topic were used.
 Thus, we understood coherence as a measure of sparsity since the main subject, if there was one, did not disappear but simply became less frequent or present in reviews.
 For our results, this implied that the percentage of reviews attributed to each topic was overestimated for less coherent topics.

-We selected an 11-Topic model instead of a 19-Topic model which had a 0.499 coherence score because topics were more differentiated.
+We selected an 11-Topic model over a 19-Topic model which had a 0.499 coherence score because topics were more differentiated.
 However, the 19-Topic model did yield many topics with much higher coherence scores, some of which pin-pointed more specific issues that appeared scattered or grouped in the 11-Topic model such as favoritism, disorganization, making mistakes, and testing specifically.
 We hope to expand on these findings in future research.

 Small “p” Policies Based on Student Descriptions